FlashMoE: Fast Distributed MoE in a Single Kernel: Evaluation

 \subsection{Forward Latency}

-We first measure the forward latency of FlashDMoE across different sequence lengths on both 4 and 8 GPU setups (Figure~\ref{fig:fl}).
-FlashDMoE consistently outperforms all baselines, with especially notable improvements at longer sequence lengths.
+We first measure the forward latency of \sysname across different sequence lengths on both 4 and 8 GPU setups (Figure~\ref{fig:fl}). \sysname consistently outperforms all baselines, with especially notable improvements at longer sequence lengths.
 On 4 GPUs, it achieves up to \textbf{4.6}x speedup over Megatron-TE at 16K tokens, and \textbf{2.6}x over FasterMoE.
-The gains are even more pronounced at 8 GPUs where FlashDMoE maintains low latency, exhibiting up to \textbf{6.4}x speedup over baselines that degrade steeply due to increasing communication costs as token buffers increase proportionally.
-These results highlight FlashDMoE’s ability to scale token throughput without suffering from the communication penalties that plague other implementations.
+The gains are even more pronounced at 8 GPUs where \sysname maintains low latency, exhibiting up to \textbf{6.4}x speedup over baselines that degrade steeply due to increasing communication costs as token buffers increase proportionally.